-Any students who wish to repeat a course to improve the grade in that course must do so before completion of a more advanced course in the same subject matter field.
-The original grade will remain on the student's record, and both grades will be used in computing the GPR.
-An F previously made is not removed once the course is passed.
-Credit for a repeated course may only be used once toward degree requirements.
+Credit in a course failed may be obtained only by registering and repeating the course in class.
+The original grade will remain on the student's permanent record, and both grades will be used in computing the GPR.
+An F or U previously made is not removed once the course is passed.
+Credit for each repeated course may only be used once toward degree requirements.